Devil's Bridge Sedona.

 During these months, the weather is usually perfect for hiking and other outdoor activities.

-Temperatures can soar, increasing the risk of dehydration and heat-related illnesses.
+This combination can increase the risk of dehydration and heat-related illness.

 The official Devil’s Bridge Trailhead starts along the unpaved portion of Dry Creek Road (FR 152) and requires a high clearance, 4×4 vehicle to access.